San Diego State Aztecs Logo

 The San Diego State University sports teams are called the Aztecs.
 This nickname has been used since 1925.
 It represents the athletes as brave and warlike because the Aztecs were an Indian people who built a powerful empire and resisted the Spanish invaders for a long time.

 Human rights activists demanded that SDSU abandon the name associated with the indigenous population of America, but they did not succeed.
-All they have achieved is that the school no longer uses the Aztec warrior as its talisman – now, he is considered simply a “spiritual leader.”
+All they have achieved is that the school no longer uses the Aztec warrior as its talisman; he is now considered simply a “spiritual leader.”
 But the spear from the logo has remained.
 It still complements the red and black “SD” monogram representing the university’s athletes for decades.

 What is San Diego State Aztecs?